 The Approved Researcher Scheme is used by the Office for National Statistics (ONS) to grant access to data that cannot be published openly, for statistical research purposes, as permitted by the Statistics and Registration Service Act 2007 (SRSA).

 To access data in this way, an individual must hold ONS Researcher Accreditation and have their research proposal approved by the ONS Microdata Release Panel, on behalf of the National Statistician.
-Following a public consultation in 2015, the processes and criteria used within the Approved Researcher Scheme have been revised.Back to table of contents
+The processes and criteria used within the Approved Researcher Scheme were revised in 2016.Back to table of contents

 To be an Accredited Researcher, an individual must meet the following criteria:

-have an undergraduate degree (or higher) including a significant proportion of maths or statistics be able to demonstrate at least 3 years quantitative research experience have successfully completed the Safe User of Research data Environments (SURE) training course, run by ONS, the UK Data Service, the Administrative Data Research Network or HM Revenue and Customs agree to their inclusion in a list of all accredited researchers, published on the ONS website agree to publish the results of all research projects completed through the Approved Researcher Scheme1 sign and adhere to a formal Accredited Researcher Declaration
+have an undergraduate degree (or higher) including a significant proportion of maths or statistics be able to demonstrate at least 3 years quantitative research experience have successfully completed the Safe Researcher or Safe User of Research data Environments (SURE) training course, run by ONS, the UK Data Service, the Administrative Data Research Network or HM Revenue and Customs agree to their inclusion in a list of all accredited researchers, published on the ONS website1 agree to publish the results of all research projects completed through the Approved Researcher Scheme1 sign and adhere to a formal Accredited Researcher Declaration

 ONS Researcher Accreditation will last for a period of 5 years.

 Individuals who do not meet this academic or experience criteria, but who have been asked to contribute to a research project led by an Accredited Researcher may be granted Provisional Accreditation, subject to meeting the following criteria:

 criteria 3 to 6 for full accreditation, must be met an Accredited Researcher must agree to direct, supervise and take responsibility for all work undertaken by the applicant the applicant may only work on projects with the responsible Accredited Researcher both the applicant and the Accredited Researcher must be contracted to the same organisation or institution the application must explain how the individual’s skills will contribute to any research projects they work on Provisional Researcher Accreditation will last for a period of one year.